NotDarkn/website/README.md

   </tbody>
 </table>

-> **Note**: These features can be removed or new features can be added by the user at any time.
+> **Note**: These features can be removed, or added, by the user at any time.
 Modify the code at `/src/pages/` and/or `/public/` if you wish to modify anything.
-Documentation is not provided, as it's relatively simple to add, remove, and configure.
+Documentation is not provided, however the code is simple enough to add, remove, and configure anything.

 ## 🔍 Helpful Contributors
 <table id='credit'>